 Row 3: CH 2 (counts as your first HDC), (SC, CH 2, SC) in the 2nd DC of each of the 3 DC shells across.
-Place a HDC in the top of the turning CH from the previous row.
+Place a HDC in the top of turning chain from the previous row.

-Row 4: CH 3 (counts are your first DC), DC 3 in each of the CH 2 spaces across, placing a DC in the top of the turning CH from previous row.
+Row 4: CH 3 (counts are your first DC), DC 3 in the next ch-2 space and each of the CH 2 spaces across, placing a DC in the top of the turning CH from previous row.

-Repeat Rows 3 and 4 until you have reached your desired size.
+Repeat Row 3 and Row 4 until you have reached your desired size.

 Want to learn something else?
 Check out these other great free crochet tutorials: